+Potential adverse impacts are the basis of the final determination the KICT produces and are included in reports to allow planners to understand why the avoidance strategies are required.
 Potential adverse impacts to riparian areas are grouped into six broad categories by the KICT.
 Multiple impacts may apply to riparian areas and several may apply to multiple practices.
 The basic impact categories are as follows:

-- breaking hydrologic connectivity to the riparian area and associated floodplain; - change in filtering sediment and/or nutrients (i.e. cycling); - impacts to riparian vegetation, or vegetation type; - adverse effect to water quality (at least short term) through animal waste, livestock introduction, pesticides, sediment, pollutants or various human activities entering or occurring within or adjacent to streams, wetlands, or other surface waterbodies; - manipulation of hydrologic regimes or the alteration of hydrology through diversion, impoundment; removal, or increased flooding duration or quantity; and - a change in landuse or land clearing activities.
+- 1. breaking hydrologic connectivity to the riparian area and associated floodplain; - 2. change in filtering sediment and/or nutrients (i.e. cycling); - 3. impacts to riparian vegetation, or vegetation type; - 4. adverse effect to water quality (at least short term) through animal waste, livestock introduction, pesticides, sediment, pollutants or various human activities entering or occurring within or adjacent to streams, wetlands, or other surface waterbodies; - 5. manipulation of hydrologic regimes or the alteration of hydrology through diversion, impoundment; removal, or increased flooding duration or quantity; and - 6. a change in landuse or land clearing activities.